RichNye/richnye.github.io/_posts/2025-12-16-fixing-terraform-mistakes.md

 1) You end up with skill gaps that you don't even know exist.
 2) The quality of code you produce isn't that great.

-However, that's not all bad news.
-I find that iterating is a great way to learn and making mistakes in a safe homelab environment offers many opportunities.
+However, it's not all bad news; iterating on past work is how I learn best.

-Even with all the theoretical knowledge in the world, you'll still likely make mistakes somewhere.
-Let's discuss mine and how I've improved this week.

 ## Terraform Mistakes
 ### 1) Hardcoding sensitive cloud-init data